andymckay/nose-talisker/README.rst

 Nose Talisker
 ==================

-A nose plugin that outputs one cProfile stat dump to a file per test.
+A nose plugin that outputs one cProfile stat dump to a file, for each test.

 Install
 -------------